djay23github/Openlane_Project/README.md

 ---

 ## Update :
 I used the current Librelane (https://github.com/librelane) version and Skywater130nm PDK to complete the PD Flow and analyze the results of the Power Management Unit FSM Design.
-You can view the design and results in the new repository (to be added).
+You can view the design and results in the new repository in the [PMU FSM project](https://github.com/djay23github/RTL2GDSII_Power_Management_Unit_Design).